Naoki Higashida

 Naoki Higashida (東田 直樹, Higashida Naoki) is an autistic Japanese writer.
-His best known work, The Reason I Jump, has been translated into over 30 languages and was adapted for both stage and screen.
+His best known work, the memoir The Reason I Jump, written when he was thirteen, has been translated into over 30 languages and was adapted for both stage and screen.
+The Economist has described him as "probably the most widely read Japanese author after Haruki Murakami".

+Higashida's autism is "labelled severe and non-verbal," though he can vocalize in limited contexts.
+He communicates by pointing to letters on an alphabet grid and sounding them out, with a transcriber writing down what he spells, and also by typing on a computer.
+He has published more than twenty books in Japan since 2004, including fiction, essays, poetry, and autobiographical works about his experience of autism.

+Some researchers have questioned the authenticity of Higashida's writing, noting that his earlier communication methods involved physical contact with a facilitator, characteristic of facilitated communication, which has been discredited and is widely rejected by the scientific community.
+His authorship has not been independently validated through controlled testing.
+Temple Grandin, while ultimately accepting his authorship of The Reason I Jump, wrote that there should have been more documentation of his ability to communicate independently.

 Early life

 Higashida was born on August 12, 1992, in Kimitsu, Japan.
 He lives in Chiba Prefecture outside Tokyo with his parents and sister, who is a year and a half older than him.
 Higashida was diagnosed with autism when he was five years old.
-His autism is "labelled severe and non-verbal".
 He became aware of his disability in kindergarten, when he saw that he had difficulty doing things that seemed to come easily to the other children.

 Higashida's mother says that he had an interest in words as a child and "would memorise the words he saw on signs and products, and write them on magnetic drawing boards or in the air."
 He attended a local primary school until fifth grade and then moved to a school for students with special needs, where he found that he was not alone in being neuroatypical, and that the students and teachers were kinder.
 Naoki Tsuzaka, who interviewed Higashida for The Asahi Shimbun, says "Higashida's mother noticed his power of expression and encouraged him to write poems and short stories."
 At ages 11 and 12, Higashida won first prize in a Japanese writing competition, the Grimm Fairy Tales Contest.

 He had anticipated that he would attend a high school for students with special needs and then go to a work center for those with disabilities.
 Instead, he "began to aspire to being a writer", and decided to complete high school via correspondence, graduating from Atmark Cosmopolitan High School in 2011.

 His mother said that when he was younger, she would compare him to others and "tried to force him to be normal", but now she is "happy to see him find his own world (in writing)" and can just think of him as himself, without comparing him to anyone else.